ipfs/specs/API_HTTP.md

 The `files` resource allows interactions with IPFS filesystems.

+#### Paths

 All `files` operations take a path which can be an IPFS path (e.g. `/ipfs/bafyFile` or `/ipfs/bafyDir/file.txt`) or an [MFS] path (e.g. `/path/to/file`).

 Where conflicts arise, the IPFS path takes priority.

+Path components are separate by a forward slash `/` character.
+Individual components must be URI Encoded in accordance with [RFC3986].

 #### Data types